nollidnosnhoj/travel2change/docs/dev/Updating Project.md

 You can do the development in your local machine, and when you want to update the site, you can just upload the updated files in the project folder in WinSCP.

+### Updating models.py

+If you have updated a model and already created the migration file, you will need to migrate the migrations to the database.
+Enter this on the SSH server:

+`python3 manage.py migrate`

+*assuming the current directory is the project folder*

 ### Collect Static Files Again

 If you updated a style sheet, static image, or anything in the static folder, you will need to collect the static file again.
+Enter this on the SSH server:

 `python3 manage.py collectstatic`

+*assuming the current directory is the project folder*

 ### Restart the Server